Topological dynamics and the complexity of strong types: Preliminaries

 \begin{dfn} If $E$ is as in the previous proposition, then by the \emph{Borel cardinality of $E$} we mean the Borel cardinality of $E^M$ for a countable model $M$.
 Likewise, we say that $E$ is {\em smooth} if $E^M$ is smooth for a countable model $M$.

 Similarly, if $Y$ is pseudo-closed and $E$-saturated, the Borel cardinality of $E\restr_Y$ is the Borel cardinality of $E^M\restr_{Y_M}$ for a countable model $M$. \end{dfn}

-We can extend the definition of Borel cardinalities to all (not necessarily Borel) equivalence relations on Polish spaces, and then Proposition \ref{fct:cartdf} and the above definition can be extended to the context of arbitrary bounded, invariant equivalence relations.
-In particular, it makes sense to talk about smoothness of bounded, invariant (not necessarily Borel) equivalence relations.

-Type-definable equivalence relations are trivially smooth, because the associated relations on type spaces are closed and so smooth. \begin{fct}[Fact 2.14 in \cite{KrRz}] A bounded, type-definable equivalence relation in a countable theory is smooth. \end{fct}
+Type-definable equivalence relations are trivially smooth, because the associated relations on type spaces are closed and so smooth (in fact, any Borel equivalence relation $E$ on a Polish space $Y$ such that all $E$-classes are $G_\delta$-subsets of $Y$ is smooth \cite[Corollary 1.32]{KMS}). \begin{fct}[Fact 2.14 in \cite{KrRz}] A bounded, type-definable equivalence relation in a countable theory is smooth. \end{fct}

 Before we recall the main known theorems on non-smoothness of Lascar equivalence and, more generally, of some bounded, $F_\sigma$ equivalence relations, we need to recall first some definitions, particularly the definition of a normal form and the associated distance function.